Overdose deaths fall about 22.5% from 2017

-All illegal drugs except marijuana are extremely dangerous in Ohio, probably more dangerous than in any other state in the country.
-Ohio has a history of adding more fentanyl analogs (especially carfentanil) to its drug supply than anywhere else in the USA.
-It really is “an Ohio thing.”
-(The bulk of the deadly mixing is happening here, in Ohio, not in a foreign land and brought here.
+All illegal drugs except marijuana are extremely dangerous in Ohio.
+Ohio residents have a history of adding more fentanyl analogs (especially carfentanil) to our illegal drug supply than anywhere else in the USA.
+(Most fentanyl adulteration happens here, in Ohio, not in a foreign land.
 If you’re interested, see stories on here, here and elsewhere.)

 ALL drugs in Ohio — except marijuana — may contain fentanyl or an analog.
 This includes (in order of likelihood) heroin, cocaine, meth, benzos and MDMA.
 Overall, fentanyl and its analogs were involved in 73% of 2018 overdose deaths, about the same portion as in 2018.